timvisee/chbs/README.md

 [![xkcd-img]][xkcd]

-The name `chbs` is short for the well known "Correct Horse Battery Staple" password which originates from the [XKCD][xkcd] comic shown above.
+The name `chbs` is short for the well known "correct horse battery staple" password which originates from the [XKCD][xkcd] comic shown above.

 This library uses cryptographically secure randomization, and may be used